MITIGATING THE WILDFIRE THREAT AND RISKS TO YOUR COMMUNITY

 • Map Out Your Hazards.
 What physical components in and around your community create a hazard?
 As an individual in a community, it can be hard to step away and be objective.
 It can also be overwhelming to make sense of all the technical resources, information and anecdotes that are out there.
 Sometimes, it’s helpful to rely on outside expertise to more objectively separate facts from fiction and identify the extent and significance of hazards threatening the community.
 For instance, vegetation is the primary fuel source for wildland fires.
 Enlisting experts to understand where wildland vegetation presents the greatest threat and how best to manage it to keep the community safe at minimal impact to natural resources, can be a valuable investment.
 Scientific research conducted by NIST and other groups has shown that making minor structural or cosmetic changes to homes and commercial buildings could drastically increase their resiliency to approaching wildland fires.

 • How Are You Vulnerable?
 Physical hazards aren’t the only aspects to consider.
-Evaluating your community’s vulnerabilities to wildland fires involves accounting for socio-economic characteristics, coping capacities, as well as overall resiliency at the individual and community level to respond and recovery.
+Evaluating your community’s vulnerabilities to wildland urban interface fires involves accounting for socio-economic characteristics, coping capacities, as well as overall resiliency at the individual and community level to respond and recover.

 • Create an Action Plan.
 Creating a unique action plan ensures your community is resilient, can appropriately respond during an emergency and can access resources during recovery post-event.
 This can be built through a combination of public agency and community-driven initiatives that all work together to keep the community safe.